Loading...

 Nutrition data source: USDA FoodData Central

-The majority of a chili's heat is concentrated in the seeds and the white internal membranes (pith).
-Removing these parts before cooking or eating will significantly lower the heat level while still providing the pepper's distinct flavor.
+The heat is concentrated in the seeds and the white pith (ribs).
+Removing these before cooking will make the pepper much milder.

 raw red hot chili pepper is a versatile ingredient found in cuisines around the world.
 With 40 calories per 100g and 1.87 grams of protein, it's a nutritious addition to many dishes.